Abu Ghosh: Local cuisine

 Abu Ghosh is popular among Palestinians and Israelis for its Middle Eastern restaurants and hummus.

 In 2007, Abu Ghosh was described as the "hummus capital of Israel."
 In January 2010, Abu Ghosh secured the Guinness World Record for preparing the largest dish of hummus in the world.
 Jawdat Ibrahim, owner of Abu Ghosh hummus restaurant, organized the event, which brought together 50 Jewish and Israeli-Arab chefs.
 The winning 20 ft dish weighed 4,087.5 kilograms (8992.5 pounds), about twice as much as the previous record set by Lebanon in October 2009.
 In May 2010, Lebanon regained the Guinness World Record, more than doubling Abu Ghosh's January 2010 total.

 Chametz ceremony

 Since 1997, Jaaber Hussein, a Muslim Arab-Israeli hotel food manager from Abu Ghosh, has signed an agreement with Israel's Chief Rabbis to purchase all of the state's chametz, the leavened products not kosher for the Jewish holiday of Passover.
 This contractually binding deal allows the state to respect religious edicts without wastefully destroying massive quantities of food.
 In 2009, Hussein put down a cash deposit of $4,800 (about 20,000 shekels) for $150 million worth of chametz, acquired from state companies, the prison service and the national stock of emergency supplies.
 At the end of Passover each year, the deposit is returned to Hussein and the State of Israel buys back all the food products.

+Voting Patterns

+In the 2022 election, 87 percent of voters in Abu Ghosh voted for the Arab parties, while 8 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 4 percent voted for the parties of the center-left coalition led by Yair Lapid.
+Among the voters for the Arab parties, 52 percent voted for Balad, while 35 percent voted for Ra'am and 13 percent voted for the Hadash–Ta'al list.